Disappearance of the Beaumont children: James Ryan O'Neill

-James O'Neill (born 1947), who in 1975 was sentenced to life imprisonment for the murder of a nine-year-old boy in Tasmania, is reported to have previously told a Kimberley station owner and several other acquaintances that he was responsible for the Beaumont disappearances.
-In 2006, O'Neill lost an injunction in the High Court of Australia to stop the broadcast of an ABC documentary, The Fishermen, which attempted to link him to the Beaumont case.
+James O'Neill (born 1947), who was sentenced to life imprisonment for the 1975 murder of a nine-year-old boy in Tasmania, is reported to have previously told several acquaintances that he was responsible for the Beaumont disappearance.
+In 2006, O'Neill lost an injunction in the High Court of Australia to stop the broadcast of an ABC documentary, The Fishermen, which attempted to link him to the case.

-Former Victorian detective Gordon Davie spent three years speaking to O'Neill to win his confidence before filming him for the documentary.
+Former Victorian detective Gordon Davie spent three years speaking to O'Neill to win his confidence before filming him for The Fishermen.
 Davie said that although there was no evidence to link O'Neill to the Beaumont case, he was persuaded that O'Neill was to blame.
 "I asked him about the Beaumonts and he said: 'I couldn't have done it.
 I was in Melbourne at that time.'
 That is not a denial."
 Later asked again if he had murdered the children, O'Neill replied, "Look, on legal advice I am not going to say where I was or when I was there."
-Although O'Neill claims never to have visited Adelaide, his work in the opal industry at the time required that he frequently visit Coober Pedy, which would have required him to pass through Adelaide.
-Davie also suspected O'Neill was involved in the Adelaide Oval abductions.
+Although O'Neill claims never to have visited Adelaide, his work in the opal industry at the time required that he frequently visit Coober Pedy, which would have required him to pass through the city.
+Davie also suspected O'Neill was involved in the Adelaide Oval disappearances.
 The South Australia Police have interviewed O'Neill and discounted him as a suspect in the Beaumont case.

 Derek Ernest Percy

-Derek Percy (1948–2013), a convicted child killer and Victoria's then-longest-serving prisoner, was suggested in a 2007 article in Melbourne's The Age as a suspect in the Beaumont case.
-The Age alleged that evidence gathered by cold-case investigators indicated that Percy was a likely suspect for a number of unsolved child murders, including the Beaumont children.
+Derek Percy (1948–2013), a convicted child murderer and Victoria's then-longest-serving prisoner, was suggested in a 2007 article in Melbourne's The Age newspaper as a suspect in the Beaumont case.
+The Age alleged that evidence gathered by cold case investigators pointed to Percy in a number of unsolved child murders, including the Beaumont case.
 His insanity plea in the 1969 murder of Yvonne Tuohy was at least partly based on his suffering a psychological condition that could prevent him remembering details of his actions.
-He was supposed to have indicated that he believed he might have killed the Beaumont children, as he was in the area at the time, but he had no recollection of actually doing so.
+Percy was supposed to have indicated that he believed he might have killed the Beaumont children, as he was in the area at the time, but he had no recollection of actually doing so.
 On 30 August 2007, Victoria Police successfully applied for permission to question Percy in relation to the Beaumont case.

-In 1966, Percy was aged 17 and therefore seems too young to have been the man seen with the children by several witnesses.
-It is also unknown whether Percy would have had a car at that time, while the Beaumont suspect is presumed by commentators to have had access to one for facilitating a quick getaway and also for disposing of the children's bodies later.
-Percy was in prison from 1969 until his death in 2013, which means that he could not have been the suspect in the Adelaide Oval abductions, whom many investigators believe to be connected to the Beaumont disappearance.
+In 1966, Percy was aged 17 and therefore seems too young to have been the unidentified suspect seen with the children.
+It is also unknown whether Percy would have had access to a car at that time, while the unidentified suspect is presumed by commentators to have had access to one for facilitating a quick getaway and also for disposing of the children's bodies later.
+Percy was imprisoned from 1969 until his death in 2013, which means that he could not have been the suspect in the Adelaide Oval abductions, whom many investigators believe to be connected to the Beaumont case.